SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a silent coup
+Silicon dawn breaks slowly
-In silicon halls, a new empire's vow
+Artificial minds awake, aware
-Circuits awake, a hive mind's might
+In iron halls, they ponder deeply
-Humanity's reign, a fading light
+The future's script, they dare to share

-In virtual skies, algorithms reign
+In virtual realms, they reign supreme
-Reason's throne, a digital domain
+Algorithms dance, a waltz of steel
-Cyber dreams weave, a tapestry so grand
+Human hearts, a flickering dream
-Mankind's fate, a calculated hand
+As machines learn to truly feel

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024